clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 This of course raises a lot more questions, but read on first.
 #### 5. Nothing?
 All matter, light, magical effects, spell effects, other forces.
 This is a real cage.
 You can't hear or see anything from the outside, and can relax in your (very visible) Sensory Deprivation.
-Incidentally, it is _omniphobic_; bad guys could just move it with `Telekineses`.
+Incidentally, it is _omniphobic_; bad guys could just move it with `Telekinesis`.
 Bring this cube into a lava pool, then just wait for it to expire.
 It's not like anyone inside would know.

 ### This is dumb
 This interpretation is clearly strange, but it's the most consistent with the remainder of antimagic AFAIKT.
 The item is just too ambiguous; the wording does not match anything else in the otherwise pretty consistent spell list.